Pythm/ad-ElectricalManagement/README.md

 Savings are calculated based on a future drop in price, with the given `pricedrop`, calculating backward from the price drop to save electricity as long as the price is higher than the low price + `pricedrop` + 5% increase per hour backward.
 Configure `max_continuous_hours` for how long it can do savings.
 Defaults to 2 hours.
 Hot water boilers and heating cables in concrete are considered "magazines" and can be off for multiple hours before comfort is lost, so configure depending on the magazine for every climate/switch entity.
 You also define a `on_for_minimum` for how many hours per day the entity needs to heat normally.
 This defaults to 12 hours.

 #### Spending Settings
-Spending hours occur before price increases and the temperature is set to the `spend` setting to increase magazine energy.
+Spending hours occur before price increases and the temperature is increased by 1 to increase magazine energy.
 The amount per hour price increase to trigger this setting is defined with `priceincrease`.
 Additionally, `low_price_max_continuous_hours` defines how many hours before price increase the magazine needs to fill up with spend setting.
 If you are producing more electricity than you are consuming, the app will try to set spend settings on climate entities.

-Hi!
-Here is the corrected and improved text:

 #### Vacation State
 Turns down temperature to `away` setting.
 Uses the default vacation switch if left blank.

-#### Pausing Automation
-The climate will automate by default but you can define a Home Assistant `input_boolean` helper to turn it off.
-Note that when the switch is on, it will automate.

-#### Indoor Temperature
-It's recommended to use an additional indoor temperature sensor defined with `indoor_sensor_temp`.
-Set a target with `target_indoor_temp`, and the app will reduce heating if exceeded.

 #### Window Sensors
 The app will set the climate temperature to the `away` setting for as long as windows are open.
 It will also notify if the indoor temperature drops below the `normal` threshold.
 You can also specify a temperature threshold with `getting_cold` to only get notifications if a window is open and it is getting cold.
 This defaults to 18 degrees.

+Define a window temperature sensor as `window_temp` to react to sunny days, with `window_offset` as an offset from target temperature.
+This is default to -3

 #### Daylight Savings
 The `daylight_savings` has a start and stop time.
 The time accepts the start time before midnight and the stop time after midnight.
 In addition, you can define presence so that it does not apply daylight savings.